lmckeown27/Free-Foodie-Protocol-/NFT_GUIDE.md

 - **Request Fulfillment:** Receive food requests from Pantry based on student needs

 **Supplier Responsibilities:**
-Suppliers respond to food requests from Pantry workers:
+Supplier respond to food requests from Pantry workers:
 - Monitor dashboard for Pantry food requests
 - Fulfill requests based on availability and capacity
 - Maintain food safety and quality standards